dariansweb/nodejs-express-template/README.md

 - Open your browser and navigate to `http://localhost:3000` to see the basic welcome message.
 - Access the API endpoint at `http://localhost:3000/api/greeting` to get a JSON response.
+- Explore the `/api/external` endpoint, which demonstrates integration with the Fetch API to fetch data from an external API.

 ---